Hilarywambwa/Hilarywambwa/README.md

 - 👋 Hi, I’m @Hilarywambwa
-- 👀 I’m interested in Python and R
+- 👀 I’m interested in Data & GIS
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on Data Analysis and GIS using R and Python
+- 💞️ I’m looking to collaborate on Data Analysis and GIS
 - 📫 How to reach me: wambwahilary@gmail.com

 <!---